jorgegv/rage1/doc/BANKED-FUNCTIONS.md

 - All accesses from the BANKED functions to lowmem data must be done via the macro definitions in `banked.h`

-- The `banked.h` file will include a generated file called `mainsyms.h` which is generated from the `main.map` file which is created whe compiling the main program.
-This file maps the symbols in `main` to their final addresses in low memory, so that the banked functions can use them.
+- Main symbols in low memory can be accessed from banked code by means of a `struct main_shared_data_s` which is populated at program start by function `init_banked_code()`.
+This structure contains pointers to useful data in low memory, such as the `game_state` structure, the tile type data structure and others (see `banked.h` file for the structure definition).
+  Macros are defined in `banked.h` for accessing those data easily when compiling banked code.

 - Initially, banked functions receive no parameters and return nothing, but this limitation is to be revisited, since it seems easy to have a